San Holo: Background

 Van Dijck studied music production and guitar at Codarts.
 He graduated in 2012.
 After years of working with bands, Van Dijck began ghost producing for DJs.
 His production experienced considerable commercial success, which led him to consider going solo and creating the stage name, San Holo.

 History

 2013–2014: Early EPs, Heroic Recordings and Walt Disney Pictures

-In early 2013, van Dijck released his debut EP, Corellia.
+In early 2013, Van Dijck released his debut EP, Corellia.
 Later that year in October, he released his second EP, Demons.
 These first two EPs have since been removed from streaming services.
 He began to gain attention in 2014, when he was signed by Heroic Recordings.
 Cosmos EP was released on 18 September 2014 and was in the Top 100 Electronic category of iTunes.

-In September 2014, Walt Disney Pictures threatened a lawsuit against van Dijck.
+In September 2014, Walt Disney Pictures threatened a lawsuit against Van Dijck.
 They thought his stage name San Holo was too similar to Han Solo, a character in the Star Wars movies.
 However, he won the case and was allowed to continue using the name.
-San said that he had been called San (referred to Sander) since early age.
-And San Holo is a suggestion from his friends when he asked for a name suggestion.

 In November, he released a remix of Dr. Dre's "The Next Episode", which has over 258 million views on YouTube.